 From the summer of 1940 until 1945, Caltech devoted an increasingly large part of its personnel and facilities to furthering the national defense and war effort.
 Caltech's work during this period fell mainly into two categories: special instructional programs and weapons research.
 The research and development work was carried out, for the most part, under nonprofit contracts with the Office of Scientific Research and Development.
 Rockets, jet propulsion, and antisubmarine warfare were the chief fields of endeavor.
-The Jet Propulsion Laboratory in the upper Arroyo Seco continues, under Institute management, to conduct a large-scale program of research for the National Aeronautics and Space Administration and other agencies in the science and technology of robotic space exploration.
+Under Institute management, JPL continues to conduct a large-scale program of research for NASA and other agencies in the science and technology of robotic space exploration.